 Tax-Rate Biases in Tax Decisions: Experimental Evidence

-This paper investigates how decision biases affect individuals’ tax decisions.
-We conduct four laboratory experiments with 303 students and 62 experienced tax professionals and find a systematic tax-rate bias in decisions under time constraints.
-More specifically, decision makers overestimate the relevance of less complex tax-rate information compared to more complex tax-base information, leading to suboptimal decision-making.
-We also find support for the theory of rational inattention as increasing the size of the tax-base effect mitigates the decision bias.
-However, we find that tax decisions are unaffected by participants’ professional experience: Students and highly experienced tax professionals are similarly prone to tax-rate bias.
+This study investigates biases in tax decisions.
+In a series of four laboratory experiments with 303 students and 62 tax professionals, we document a systematic tax-rate bias in decisions under time constraints.
+Specifically, decision-makers overestimate the relevance of less complex tax-rate information compared to more complex tax-base information.
+This behavior leads to suboptimal tax decisions.
+We also find that decision-making, on average, is unaffected by professional experience: students and tax professionals are similarly prone to tax-rate bias.
 However, senior tax professionals are more rationally inattentive.
 These decision-makers are less likely to exhibit a tax-rate bias when exhibiting such bias is relatively costly.
-Overall, our findings suggest that time constraints impede the use of complex information which can result in suboptimal tax decisions.
+Overall, our findings suggest that resource constraints impede the use of complex tax-base information, which results in suboptimal tax decisions.
 Interviews with senior tax professionals indicate potential for tax-rate biases in real-world tax decisions and thereby provide directions for future research.

-Keywords: heuristics, decision bias, salience, tax-rate information, rational inattention
+Keywords: heuristics, decision bias, tax decisions, tax planning, rational inattention

 JEL Classification: C91, D03, H32, K34, M21, M41